Today in Middle Eastern history: the “People’s Crusade” ends (1096)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience:

-The “People’s Crusade” actually preceded the First Crusade, so you could argue that it was sort of a test case for the concept.
-In hindsight, certainly, European leaders should have treated it as such and scrapped the Crusading enterprise before it really got started.
+The “People’s Crusade” actually preceded the First Crusade (it’s sometimes characterized as the the first half of that expedition), so you could argue that it was sort of a test case for the while Crusading concept.
+In hindsight, certainly, European leaders should have treated it as such and scrapped their enterprise before it really got started.

 This doomed (spoiler alert, though you’ve probably already figured out where this is heading) expedition was the brainchild of one either very holy or very opportunistic man (although I guess “both” is certainly possible) named Peter of Amiens, better known to posterity as Peter the Hermit.
 He burst on to the historical stage in 1095, after Pope Urban II issued his Crusading summons at the Council of Clermont.
 Peter, who was a priest in the northern French town of Amiens at the time, was way into this idea, so much so that he started traipsing around Europe on a donkey, which is the customary transportation of choice for any self-respecting hermit.
-He galloped [NOTE TO SELF: find out whether donkeys gallop before posting this] from town to town, delivering what must have been some extremely compelling, fire and brimstone-type sermons about the need for all good Christians to take up the cross and go on a pilgrimage (which is what the Crusades were, a very well-armed pilgrimage) to the Holy Land.
+He galloped (I guess?
+Do donkeys gallop?) from town to town, delivering what must have been some extremely compelling, fire and brimstone-type sermons about the need for all good Christians to take up the cross and go on a pilgrimage (which is what the Crusades were, a very well-armed pilgrimage) to the Holy Land.

 Seriously, Peter must have been doing tent revivals centuries before tent revivals actually became a thing: he’s supposed to have healed the sick, driven out demons, and put sinners on the righteous path of the Lord, can I get an A-MEN?
 Most importantly, he convinced the people who heard him that a Christian army that marched off to liberate Christ’s city from the Muslims couldn’t possibly fail, because it (and everyone who served in it) would be under divine protection for the duration of the journey.
-Surely if you didn’t already, at this point you see where we’re heading.
+Surely if you didn’t already see where this was heading, at this point you can make an educated guess.

 Peter came to have a few knights and minor nobles in his entourage, but mostly he was followed by regular folks, who could just pick up and go with him on the spot.
 This was nice, they were all eager to follow him and go on Crusade and all that stuff, but very few of them could actually afford even the most basic military equipment, and almost none of them knew anything about how to fight in an army.
 Nevertheless, Peter, now with designs of leading his own Crusade composed of this group of followers (who needs real soldiers when God is protecting you, after all), took his growing “army” out of France and into Germany, heading east toward Constantinople and from there on into Turkish territory.